vaynak/handbook/content/company/values.md

 ## List the values

-## Addditional Value Context, Sub-values
+## Additional Value Context, Sub-values

 ### Specific Behaviors for Each Value and Sub-value